redis/redis-doc/README.md

 ## Clients

-All clients are listed under language specific subfolders of [clients](./clients)
+All clients are listed under language specific sub-folders of [clients](./clients)

 The path follows the pattern: ``clients/{language}/github.com/{owner}/{repository}.json``.
 The ``{language}`` component of the path is the path-safe representation